Nuclear submarine

 A nuclear submarine is a submarine powered by a nuclear reactor, but not necessarily nuclear-armed.

 Nuclear submarines have considerable performance advantages over "conventional" (typically diesel-electric) submarines.
 Nuclear propulsion, being completely independent of air, frees the submarine from the need to surface frequently, as is necessary for conventional submarines.
-The large amount of power generated by a nuclear reactor allows nuclear submarines to operate at high speed for long periods, and the long interval between refuelings grants a range virtually unlimited, making the only limits on voyage times being imposed by such factors as the need to restock food or other consumables.
+The large amount of power generated by a nuclear reactor allows nuclear submarines to operate at high speed for long periods, and the long interval between refuelings grants a virtually unlimited range, making the only limits on voyage times factors such as the need to restock food or other consumables.
+Thus nuclear propulsion solves the problem of limited mission duration that all electric (battery or fuel cell powered) submarines face.

-The limited energy stored in electric batteries means that even the most advanced conventional submarine can only remain submerged for a few days at slow speed, and only a few hours at top speed, though recent advances in air-independent propulsion have somewhat ameliorated this disadvantage.
 The high cost of nuclear technology means that relatively few of the world's military powers have fielded nuclear submarines.
-Radiation incidents have occurred within the Soviet submarines including serious nuclear and radiation accidents, but American naval reactors starting with the S1W and iterations of designs have operated without incidents since USS Nautilus (SSN-571) launched in 1954.
+Radiation incidents have occurred within the Soviet submarines, including serious nuclear and radiation accidents, but American naval reactors starting with the S1W and subsequent designs have operated without incident since the launch of USS Nautilus (SSN-571) in 1954.

+Nomenclature

+In the US classification, nuclear-powered submarines are designated as SSxN, where the SS denotes submarine, x=G means that the submarine is equipped with guided missiles (usually cruise missiles), x=B means that the submarine is equipped with ballistic missiles (usually intercontinental) and the N means that the submarine is nuclear-powered.
+SSN refers to nuclear-powered attack submarines, which do not carry missiles.